imabelaus/Market-Value-Prediction/README.md

 ### Interpretation

-The best RMSE is 0.7217.
-This means that the model has an average error of $ 721,700 USD when estimating market value.
-This is a good model since some players can be worth up to $ 100 million USD and a mean of $ 5 million USD.
+The best **RMSE is 0.7217**.
+This means that the model has an **average error of $ 721,700 USD** when estimating market value.
+This is a good model since some players can be worth up to $ 100 million USD, while the average player is worth $ 5 million USD.